Tesla Luxury Rival Cadillac Unveils a Cheaper Electric Vehicle - NewsBreak

 GM in May said that later this year Cadillac will launch an electric version of the iconic full-size Cadillac Escalade SUV.
 The new model, the Cadillac Escalade IQ, "promises the same commitment to craftsmanship, technology and performance that has helped the Escalade nameplate dominate the large luxury SUV segment for the last 20 years," the company said in a statement on May 22.

-GM is determined to attack Tesla head on as it has filed papers with China's Ministry of Industry and Information Technology to sell a new all-electric SUV in China that will be smaller than the Lyriq to be known as the Cadillac Optiq.
-The vehicle will also be less expensive than the Lyriq, but GM has not yet revealed the price.
+GM is determined to attack Tesla head on as it has filed papers with China's Ministry of Industry and Information Technology to sell a new all-electric SUV in China that will be smaller than the Lyric to be known as the Cadillac Optiq.
+The vehicle will also be less expensive than the Lyric, but GM has not yet revealed the price.

 The Optiq will offer a 150kW single motor version and a 180 kW single motor, and its electric packs will be a joint venture of GM and SAIC Motor Corp. and will be manufactured at the GM-SAIC plant in Wuhan, China.
 And there's no word yet if the new EV will be introduced in the US